sshahidul29/Supply-Chain-Data-Modernization/README.md

 ## Overview

-This project aims to empower our retail client with data-driven insights and decision-making capabilities by providing a robust data infrastructure and actionable analytics.
-It involves integrating, cleaning, and structuring data, creating analytical models, and presenting the results in a user-friendly format through data visualizations and dashboards.
+This project's main goal is to help our retail client use data for better decision-making.
+We'll build a strong data system that includes an Operational Data Store (ODS) and a Data Warehouse.
+This project includes the tasks of combining, refining, and organizing data, developing analytical models, and showcasing the outcomes in a user-friendly manner using data visualizations and dashboards.

-It comprises two distinct **Business Processes**, each with its own end-to-end analysis, design, and development.
-### Business Processes are 1.
-Sales Analysis and 2.
-Purchase Analysis

 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS
 - Led complete database lifecycle management including installation, upgrade, troubleshooting, migration, and security.